 Be mindful of your capabilities, too.
 If you have limited oven, microwave or refrigerator space, make sure that guests are informed.
 It may be best to ask them to bring the dishes in a warmer or cooler to prevent a bottleneck in serving dinner.

 Hosting a potluck will save you time in the kitchen, but don’t forget that it’s your job to create the ambiance and ensure that everything is on the right track.
 You may also want to consider taking charge of cooking the main dish.
 It can be a challenge to transport a ham, turkey or tofurky.
+And in case you have the time and patience to make a side-dish, then a pork loin roast could fit your requirements nicely.
+Add some salad and gravy into the mix, and there is your trifecta!

 Make it a Family Effort